 Touch the Home button to switch between the Home Screen and the Sewing Screen (stitch view).
+The button works like a toggle.
+Additional main screen functions are the Help and clr.

 Help Function

 - 1. Touch the <?> button to activate the Help Function. - 2.
 Touch the icon on the screen that you need more information on. - 3.
 A text box with explanation will appear on screen. - 4.
 Close the box to resume.